-If location, location, location is important in real estate, it’s crucial in photography.
-The Photographers’ Formulary sits in the middle of 26 acres of Montana’s Swan Valley, surrounded by mountains to the east and to the west, and along the shores of seven glacial lakes.
+The Photographers’ Formulary sits in the middle of 26 acres of Montana’s Swan Valley, surrounded by mountains to the east and to the west, seven glacial lakes.
 The Bob Marshall Wilderness, the largest wilderness area on the continent of North America, lies just across the highway on the western slopes of the Rockies and climbs to the peaks of the Rocky Mountains.
-Brilliant sunrises and golden sunsets add to the beauty of our unique location, and help make it a photographer’s land of opportunity.
+Brilliant sunrises and golden sunsets add to the beauty of our unique location, and help make it a photographer’s paradise.
 To the west, across pasture-lands next door, the Mission Mountain Wilderness stretches into the distance.